-I started designing home goods and accessories (like notebooks, journals, coffee mugs, pillows, throws and tote bags) based on my illustrations as well as my acrylic paintings in September.
+I then started designing home goods and accessories (like notebooks, journals, coffee mugs, pillows, throws and tote bags) based on my illustrations as well as my acrylic paintings in September.
 They can be found in my Threadless Artist Shop and my Society6 Shop.
 My most recent project (January of 2018) is the development of a “Color Your Own” line of tote bags and spiral notebooks.
 The bags can be painted or colored with ink, while colored pencils or markers can be used to color the notebooks.

+You can find me on Instagram @rubycharmcolors and on Facebook (where I also host the RubyCharmColors Community group page).
 If you join the group, keep your eyes open for occasional illustrations for coloring giveaways!